simonox/solartunes/README.md

 ---

-**Made with 🌱 for a sustainable future in the CCL https://curious.bio**
+**Made with 🌱 and 🍄‍🟫 for a sustainable future in the CCL https://curious.bio**